HaganShane/HaganSBA/README.md

 # HaganSBA
 To run - download the zip / folder, open it in your IDE, then run the html page in a browser.
 The scripts, styles, images, etc. should all be set up and included in the .zip as well.

+All files located in the resources folder - static folder breaks down into views (html), styles (css), images, and scripts (js).
+Web Content folder includes the bootstrap files.

 Requirements:
 HTML